United front: United fronts in Asia

+China

 In Chinese history, during the First United Front (1924–1927), the Chinese Communist Party (CCP) worked closely with the nationalist Kuomintang.
 The Chinese organized a Second United Front (1937–1943) to fight the Japanese during World War II.
-Currently, the United Front Work Department manages relations between the CCP and other parties, such as the pro-Beijing parties in Hong Kong, Macau, Taiwan, and overseas.
+Currently, the United Front Work Department gathers intelligence on, manages relations with, and attempts to gain influence over elite individuals and organizations inside and outside mainland China, including in Hong Kong, Taiwan, and in other countries.

+Vietnam

-In Vietnam, the Vietcong organized the National Liberation Front (1960–1977) to gather widespread support for the independence struggle, first against France and then against the United States during the Vietnam War.
+In Vietnam, the Viet Cong organized the National Liberation Front (1960–1977) to gather widespread support against the United States during the Vietnam War.
 Trotsky and Trotskyists, such as Harold Isaacs in his The Tragedy of the Chinese Revolution, would argue that they were popular fronts, not united fronts, that were based upon the model used by the Bolsheviks in 1917 and later.

+Bangladesh

 In 1954, the United Front was a coalition of Awami League, Ganatantri Dal, Krishak Sramik Party, and the Nizam-e-Islam Party in East Pakistan.
 It won the majority of the seats in the 1954 provincial elections and formed a short lived provincial government.

+India

 In West Bengal, India, a United Front (Bengali: যুক্তফ্রণ্ট) was formed shortly after the 1967 West Bengal Legislative Assembly election.
 It was conceived on 25 February 1967, through the joining together of the United Left Front and the People's United Left Front, along with other parties.
 The front comprised the Communist Party of India (Marxist), the Samyukta Socialist Party, the Socialist Unity Centre of India, the Marxist Forward Bloc, the Revolutionary Communist Party of India, the Workers Party of India, Revolutionary Socialist Party, Communist Party of India, the Bangla Congress, the All India Forward Bloc and the Bolshevik Party of India.
 Soon after its formation, a massive rally was held in Calcutta, at which an 18-point programme of the Front was presented.
 Ajoy Mukherjee, leader of the Bangla Congress, was the head of the United Front.
 It dislodged the Indian National Congress in the state of West Bengal for the first time.